goat-community/data_preparation/README.md

 # Data Preparation
-A collection of scripts that fetch, process and export various geospacial datasets for GOAT.
+A collection of scripts that fetch, process and export geospatial datasets for GOAT.

 # Overview